 - Friends: In "The One with All the Jealousy", Monica dates a co-worker named Julio who is a foreigner and a pretentious poet.
 In one of his poems, he refers to her as an "empty vase", then later claims it was a reference to all American women, not just her.
-Monica gets her revenge by sending an A cappella barbershop quartet to the diner to ridicule him (and call him a buttmunch) while he's hitting on another woman.
+Monica gets her revenge by sending a barbershop quartet to the diner to ridicule him (and call him a buttmunch) while he's hitting on another woman.
 Well played.

 - Andy from The Office was a member of an a cappella group at Cornell.

-- Da Ali G Show: Ali G is a wannna-be hip-hop artist and he would do beatboxing from time to time, often improvising on the topic that was discussed.
+- Da Ali G Show: Ali G is a wanna-be hip-hop artist and he would do beatboxing from time to time, often improvising on the topic that was discussed.
 As if the guests were not trolled enough already.

 - NewsRadio had an episode where Dave was visited by the other three members of his a capella group.

 - There was an episode of Two Guys, a Girl and a Pizza Place where the Girl had visions of an a capella group that would appear out of nowhere and sing Wilson Phillips songs.

 - In an episode of Mad About You, Paul walks past an A Cappella group singing the theme song, which he'd cowritten.
 To further mess with the wall, he mentions its familiarity.
 At the end of the episode, Paul and Jamie listen to the same group singing the theme again as the end-credits play.
 This time, Paul recognizes the tune and grins with satisfaction, but does not identify the tune out loud.

 - In "Slutty Pumpkin" of How I Met Your Mother, Ted goes to a Halloween party at the rooftop with a performance by an a cappella group.
 Barney thinks the party is super-lame.